30 Great Midwest Fall Color Getaways

 Great River Road

 The nation's mightiest river offers some of the Midwest's most dramatic fall scenery.
 Majestic wilderness, reborn river towns and carefully preserved history await along the Great River Road, which passes through Missouri, Illinois, Iowa, Wisconsin and Minnesota on its 2,000-mile journey from the Gulf Coast to northern Minnesota.
 Choose a stretch to visit, sit back and enjoy the ride.
-At left, the Mississippi stretches alongside the Great River Road near Elsah, Illinois.
-Great River Road National Scenic Byway
+Pictured, the Mississippi stretches alongside the Great River Road near Elsah, Illinois.
+Read about the Wisconsin stretch of the Great River Road.

 Michigan: Porcupine Mountains State Park